 Components of highlighted procedures:

-This element consists of a box containing the links to the highlighted procedures for a topic/subtopic, and where appropriate, it is always at the beginning of each topic/subtopic, so that in only two or three levels of navigation, it is possible to reach the site’s most important and most used procedures.It also contains another link with all the steps for the topic or subtopic, where you can locate those steps that are less frequent.
+This element consists of a box containing the links to the highlighted procedures for a topic/subtopic, and where appropriate, it is always at the beginning of each topic/subtopic, so that in only two or three levels of navigation, it is possible to reach the site’s most important and most used procedures.It also contains another link with all procedures for the topic or subtopic, where you can locate those steps that are less frequent.

 Procedures vs. information: